If this bill passes, there may be no place for transgender kids in Texas high school sports

 Senator says issue is fairness

-This year, a Texas teenage transgender boy, Mack Beggs, was allowed to wrestle only girls since his birth certificate says he was female at birth.
-Some complained that the boy's prescribed testosterone treatment gave an unfair advantage over girls.
+This year, a Texas teenage transgender boy, Mack Beggs, was allowed to wrestle only girls, because his birth certificate says he was female at birth.
+Some complained that the boy's prescribed testosterone treatment gave him an unfair advantage over girls.

 Sen. Bob Hall, a Republican from Edgewood, Texas, who wrote the bill, said he intends to keep students safe and competitions fair.